Javacord/Website/docs/wiki/essential-knowledge/optionals.md

 ### flatMap(...)

 The `flatMap` method if very similar to the `map` methods.
-It is a used to map values that itself are Optionals to prevent Optional nesting (a "box in a box").
+It is used to map values that itself are Optionals to prevent Optional nesting (a "box in a box").

 ```java
 String activityName = api.getCachedUserById(123L) // Optional<User>